 Nafran Valley Trek

-Nafran Valley Trek is the most pristine and scenic trek in Kashmir.
+Nafran Valley Trek is among the most pristine and scenic Kashmir treks.
 It has a trail that starts from Aru, a village 12 km from Pahalgam and around 112km from Srinagar.
 This trek has remained famous for offbeat trekking where one sees serenity and long lush meadows with gorgeous jungle walks and an alpine lake.

 Nafran Valley Trek has a unique landscape that exposes a trekker to not only meadows but jungle, alpine lake, and glacier as well.
 This forms a complete bouquet for a trekking enthusiast.
 Its wavy meadows an unmatched in any form.
 Even the Kashmir Great Lakes Trek doesn’t offer as serene and other-worldly vast meadows and beautiful trails as this trek offers.